 But as we headed to see the Queen’s Staircase, we got lost in an area where we just didn’t feel safe and there were no sidewalks to protect us from the crazy drivers.
 We spoke to three friendly locals and finally got correct directions to our destination.
 The Queen’s Staircase was a neat sight to see!

 We visited a children’s pirate museum after that.
-It was a cool museum, but I felt it was a tad overpriced.
+It was a cool museum, but I felt it was overpriced.
 You walk through a replica of a pirate ship and learn about what a life at sea was like and about some famous pirates.
 It was a good place for kids (although pretty dark) and air-conditioned.
 We spent about 35 minutes there.

 We spent the rest of our time wandering downtown, which was my favorite area to see.

 We slipped into a few shops to escape the face-melting heat but didn’t buy anything.
 Everything was insanely overpriced.
 We were disappointed to find that the ice cream parlor charged nearly 6 bucks for one scoop of ice cream.

 Because it was so hot, we just called it a day around lunchtime and went to The Windjammer.
 One of the crew members brought free soft serve ice cream to our table :).

 If I could redo any of the ports, I would redo Nassau.
 I think we missed out on a lot of cool things by not researching the area better before we visited.
 We didn’t even make it to the beach- which is a shame, because look at that water!

 After our daughters napped, we took pictures of the area from a top deck and hit the pool again.
 I returned to the stateroom early to clean up for Formal Night, and it turned out to be a really nice evening.
 It was so fun to get dressed up.
 My four year-old loves to match, and so my daughters and I wore gold dresses.